stevespages/familytree/README.md

 This project provides software for creating and maintaining a family tree.
 It is based on the [The FamilySearch GEDCOM Specification](https://gedcom.io/specifications/FamilySearchGEDCOMv7.html#cb26-1) 7.
 The data is stored in SQL tables which can be generated from a GEDCOM 7 file and can generate a GEDCOM 7 file.

 It will take time to fully implement the GEDCOM specification.
 During that time gedcom files may be read by this software and only some of the data represented in SQL tables.
-In order not to lose any data the original gedcom file should be kept in a write protected manner and be associated with the SQL representation so further development can incorporate previously ignored data.
+In order not to lose any data the original gedcom file will be kept by this application in a write protected manner and be associated with the SQL representation so further development can incorporate previously ignored data.

 ## SQL

-The correspondence between the GEDCOM format and the SQL database representing it is not simple.
-Although level zero tags such as HEAD, INDI AND FAM have corresponding tables, head, indis, fams, the columns do not correspond precisely and other tables, especially where there are one to many or many to many relationships, are used.
+The correspondence between the GEDCOM format and the SQL database representing is not simple.
+Although level zero tags such as HEAD, INDI AND FAM have corresponding tables (head, indis and fams), the columns do not correspond precisely.
+Other tables, especially where there are one to many or many to many relationships, are used.
 For example, SCHMA is a tag in the HEAD section.
 It should be represented with another table, schmas, with columns, tag and uri.
 It does not need a foreign key to the head table because there is only one row in the head table because the GEDCOM format specifies there can only be one HEAD section.

 Cross-reference identifiers (xref) are not retained between data streams and should not be displayed.
 This means that they can be generated from the id INTEGER AUTOINCREMENT PRIMARY KEY column of a table and do not need to have a column of their own.
 They could be generated from the SQL tables' id columns when a GEDCOM file is generated.
 Using the id columns like this should result in faster database queries than using xref values as foreign keys.

+GEDCOM7 specifies that "If a FAM record uses CHIL to point to an INDI record, the INDI record must use a FAMC to point to the FAM record".
+I have not seen a requirement for the reciprocal.
+Also, an INDI record can contain substructures for its FAMC tags such as PEDI (born into family or adopted etc.).
+As it appears to be redundant to record the same children in both the INDI and the FAM records, this application will only store information about a child's relation to a family(s) in the indis table.
+When the application creates a GEDCOM7 file it will create the required records to comply with the specification.
+Because in a significant number of cases a child will have two or more families (for example born into family from first marriage and then part of one or both parent's second marriage families), a linking table called indis_fams, will contain the id of the individual and the ids of their families.
+Also the table will contain colums related to the PEDI tag.

 ### head